 Whirlpool offers several levels of sound packages that incorporate sound-absorbing material around a compact motor and the wash drum or wash basket.
 The levels include Quiet Wash, Quiet Wash Plus, and Quiet Wash Ultra.
 There is limited information available on how exactly these levels differ, so check out videos of washers with these sound packages in operation if you can, or ask an experienced salesperson!
 Their agitator washers tend to be on the noisier side.

 Speed Queen doesn't have a special name for their noise reduction technologies - but they're proud to let you know that their 2018 TR series of top load agitator washers operates at just 43 decibels during agitation thanks to an inverter drive motor with a pulley system to move the wash basket powerfully yet quietly.
+That decibel measure is impressively low among top load washers!
 Their suspension system is also the heaviest-duty around.
 Read our Speed Queen washer reviews here.

 GE's top load washers are average as far as noise, but their new-for-2020 front loaders have an upgraded balancing system (as well as an industry-first: the Ultra Fresh Vent system to prevent odors, mold, and mildew).
 Along with a more heavy-duty interior parts to reduce vibration like a tougher drive motor shaft, Dynamic Balancing Technology aims to intelligently rebalance a load without needing to pause the cycle.
 Read our GE front load washer reviews here.